gucci-ninja/Soft-Eng-Lecture-Notes/3B/3DX4/README.md

 - calculating controlled output to make motor go proportionally faster
 - open loop version: apply step voltage to motor
-   - through feedback, you can put more energy into the system ‚Äúcranking up the gain‚Äù enough so that it doesnt go unstable or start to oscillate
+   - through feedback, you can put more energy into the system ìcranking up the gainî enough so that it doesnt go unstable or start to oscillate
 - makes things go faster

 ##### Integral Control System